polllaris/discord-radio-bot/README.md

-# discord-radio-bot - A semi customizable music streaming bot
+# A semi customizable music streaming bot

-Start a radio for your discord servers, stream mp3s to multiple servers 24/7 \
+Start a radio in your discord servers, stream mp3s to multiple servers 24/7 \
 customize embed colors, voting thumbnail and more!

 ## CONFIGURATION